Author’s Note: This article was originally posted in August 2020 and has been updated with new content.

 In addition to these quantitative tools, an analyst should also be familiar with survey, scroll tracking, heatmap tracking and user recording software.
 Some examples include Usabilla, Hotjar and Sessioncam.

-Two: they are confident with code
+2)They are confident with code

 Coding skills can be overlooked when hiring a web analyst, and though you may not necessarily require an expert, a web analyst needs to know how code works so that they can confidently suggest code additions to developers to help your web tracking.

-Three: they have a methodical mindset
+3)They have a methodical mindset

 It is key that you hire a consultant who relies on process over tactics.
-The analyst who asks questions about the organisation of your data will achieve better results than the one selling fad tactics which focus on short term growth.
+The analyst who asks questions about the organisation of your data will achieve better results than the one prioritising fad tactics which focus on short term growth.

 There should be nothing random or unexpected about their approach.
 Data analysis is scientific at its core, and experiments should be set up with a trial-by-error mindset.
 It is that attention to detail which leads to finding small yet crucial errors, and building profit over the long term.

-Four: they follow the data, never their gut
+4) They follow the data, never their gut

 Beware of the optimisation ‘expert’ who follows their ‘gut feeling’.
 Inspiring successes can start from a gut feeling, but so can spectacular failures.